 We promote the products and services in our stores through direct mail advertising, radio, television and secondary print media advertisements.
 Our advertisements emphasize such features as product and brand-name selection, prompt delivery and the absence of initial deposits, credit investigations or long-term obligations.
-Advertising expense as a percentage of store revenue for the years ended December 31, 2000 and 1999, was approximately 4.2% and 4.0%, respectively.
+Advertising expense as a percentage of store revenue for the first three months of 2001 was approximately 4.1%, and for each of the years ended December 31, 2000 and 1999, was 4.0%.
 As we obtain new stores in our existing market areas, the advertising expenses of each store in the market can be reduced by listing all stores in the same market-wide advertisement.